-Important: Applicants must have a passing ORPAT test score on file or be scheduled to take the ORPAT with NTN or OSP by the last scheduled OSP ORPAT date. *Due to COVID restrictions, NTN is not offering the ORPAT currently.
+Important: Applicants must have a passing ORPAT test score on file or be scheduled to take the ORPAT with NTN* or OSP by the last scheduled OSP ORPAT date. *Due to COVID restrictions, NTN is not offering the ORPAT currently.

 There is an $85.00 fee to take this test.
 Applicants can self-schedule on the NTN website by selecting OPRAT under exams.
 On the NTN website you’ll see detailed information on the physical tests required to pass.
 You can also watch a video demonstration.
 This is a Pass or Fail physical test.

 OSP will provide the test for free at the Oregon Public Safety Academy in Salem, Oregon.
 Refer to the above header for available testing dates.
 You will be able to take the ORPAT and complete Steps 4 and 5 on the same day on the selected dates.